nates321/rcos-status-updates/spring_2019/week_01.md

 We talked about what we wanted our application to be able to do, along with a simple discussion of site mapes

-We also talked about the possibility of combining projects with another group in our small group since it is very similar
+We also talked about the possibility of combining projects with another group in our small group since it is very similar.
+We ended up deciding to reduce our team's projects scope and have our two teams work alongside each other in kinda like sister apps.

 ## This Week's Plan

-This week we need to finalise what we are doing (combining groups or not)

 We also need to add the react router and set up a state manager for our application.

 We need to draw mockups and wireframes of our application as well

+figure out how to distrubute work between group members

 ## Anything Blocking?

-Talking to the other group is blocking progress, after talking to them we will be able to move forward

-having a group member drop the class is a very big blocker
+having a group member drop the class is a very big blocker, but they may not actually drop.
+We're figuring it out.

 ## Notes